 - is usually included in your international health insurance, but levels of cover can vary

-Does medical evacuation cover come with travel insurance?
+Does medical evacuation insurance come with travel insurance?

 Medevac can be included with travel insurance.
 But you will need more than just simple travel insurance when living overseas.
 As well as cover for illness or injury abroad, our international health insurance gives you 24/7 access to our specialist support team who can help you navigate unfamiliar hospital settings and language barriers.